forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Refs on Economic Measures on Russia

 ##### Sechin on Energy and Economy
-*Sechin: Russia with its energy potential and Vostok Oil project will be the 'Noah's Ark of the world economy'*, <https://interfax.com/newsroom/top-stories/80395/> <!-- Points out the problem of rerouting deliveries upon embargo.-->
+*Sechin: Russia with its energy potential and Vostok Oil project will be the 'Noah's Ark of the world economy'*, <https://interfax.com/newsroom/top-stories/80395/> // Points out the problem of rerouting deliveries upon embargo.

 ##### Interfax on Effects of EU Embargo
 EU embargo on Russian oil to prompt decline of 2.4 mln bpd in global supply of oil, petroleum products - IEA